holepunchto/pear-docs/guide/creating-a-pear-init-template.md

 }
 ```

-This is the minimal requirements for a pear application `package.json` to run.
+This is the minimal requirements for a Pear Application `package.json` to run.
 This will allow us to test the template's `index.hmtl` as a pear desktop
 app.